IPA_MOD(3) IPA_MOD(3)

 If some function returns integer value, then it should return the value

--1 if an error occurred, else zero should be returned.
+-1 if an error occurred, else zero should be returned (if corresponding

 If a database module does not support dynamic rules, limits or thresh-